 Cody Rhodes is going to be a major asset to AEW.
 While he wants to be a wrestling talent first and foremost, he is a co-Vice President of the company, along with the Young Bucks (Matt Jackson and Nick Jackson) and Kenny Omega.
 But more important is not just that Rhodes is co-VP, but he's also the son of legendary booker and wrestler Dusty "The American Dream" Rhodes.
 Both wrestling and promoting are in his blood, though it cannot be stated enough that Rhodes so far has been brilliant in his own unique way.
 Rhodes is building a promotion for both wrestlers and for the smart-marks, and unlike McMahon's WWE, AEW is very much a wrestling promotion.
 If you focus on the sports aspect, the fans will naturally be entertained.

 WWE on the other hand is not what one would consider a wrestling promotion.
 It's an entertainment empire.
 The performers and commentators aren't even allowed to say "wrestling."
 It's instead "sports entertainment."
-WWE owns a film studio to produce movies featuring it's performers, and episodes of Monday Night Raw and Smackdown Live tend to be more about advertising whatever movie projects is coming out, or directing people to social media than about anything else.
+WWE owns a film studio to produce movies featuring its performers, and episodes of Monday Night Raw and Smackdown Live tend to be more about advertising whatever movie project is coming out, or directing people to social media than about anything else.
 Ticket Sales and PPV buys only make a small fraction of WWE's business plan.
-In fact, WWE also owns a streaming service where for almost the fifth of the cost of a PPV buy, subscribers can not only watch PPV events (Now called "Network Specials") live and included in their subscription at no extra cost, but also a back catalog of PPVs, episodes of Raw and Smackdown, and tons of original programming.
-The network of course, is also heavily promoted during their shows.
+In fact, WWE also owns a streaming service where for almost a fifth of the cost of a PPV buy, subscribers can not only watch PPV events (Now called "Network Specials") live and included in their subscription at no extra cost, but also a back catalog of PPVs, episodes of Raw and Smackdown, and tons of original programming.
+The network, of course, is also heavily promoted during their shows.

 Readers of this article already know this.
 But I still feel compelled to remind the audience of what the WWE is.
 It's not a wrestling promotion.
 It's an entertainment empire.
 And the nature of WWE's business model doesn't require the company to change at all.
 McMahon, much like Rhodes, has booking and promoting in his blood.
 The son of Vincent J. McMahon senior, Vince McMahon knows how the business works.
 He also has one thing that his father didn't have: a ruthless business aggression.

-Vincent K. McMahon did not inherit the company from his father like some businesses.
+Vincent K. McMahon did not inherit the company from his father like some family businesses.
 He worked hard and bought it from him.
 It was early in his ownership that McMahon then started attacking the competing territories.
 WWE (then WWWF) had long pulled itself out of the territories system, but during the elder McMahon's era, they still kept somewhat of a peaceful truce.
 Under the younger McMahon, things were different.
 He raided top talent from many of the National Wrestling Alliance (NWA) member promotions.
 He started promoting outside New England.
-He eventually took the Company nationwide.
+He eventually took the company nationwide.
 As a response, NWA member Jim Crockett Promotions started going nationwide as well, becoming the largest NWA promotion to do so, and eventually being the official promotion to cold competitions for the NWA World's Championship.

-Jim Crocket Promotions was eventually sold to Turner Broadcasting System, and renamed World Championship Wrestling.
+Jim Crocket Promotions was eventually sold to Turner Broadcasting System and renamed World Championship Wrestling.
 Yeah, McMahon bought them out.